JJ-Ju/multi-cli/README.md

 - **💻 Terminal-first**: Designed for developers who live in the command line
 - **🛡️ Open source**: Apache 2.0 licensed

+## Attribution

+Ionesco CLI builds on the open-source [Gemini CLI](https://github.com/google-gemini/gemini-cli) project from Google LLC and remains distributed under the Apache License 2.0.
+All original LICENSE terms and copyright notices are preserved in this repository.

 ## 📦 Installation

 ### Quick Install